Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Arizona State's games have gone over 42 points in eight of 10 chances this season.
+- Arizona State has combined with its opponents to score more than 41.5 points in eight of 10 games this season.

-- The two teams combine to average 55.5 points per game, 13.5 more than the over/under in this contest.
+- Thursday's total is 14.0 points lower than the two team's combined 55.5 points per game average.

-- These two squads combine to surrender 37.3 points per game, 4.7 fewer than this contest's over/under.
+- This contest's over/under is 4.2 points greater than the 37.3 these two squads combine to surrender per game this season.

 Wisconsin Stats and Trends

+- In Wisconsin's 12 games this year, it has six wins against the spread.

-- The Badgers have an against the spread record of 4-3 in their seven games as a favorite of 7 points or more so far this season.
+- The Badgers are 4-3 ATS when favored by 7 points or more this season.

-- Wisconsin's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).
+- Wisconsin's games this year have eclipsed the over/under six times in 12 opportunities (50%).

-- When Wisconsin records more than 20.9 points, it is 6-1 against the spread and 7-0 overall.
+- Wisconsin is 6-1 against the spread and 7-0 overall this season when the team puts up more than 20.9 points.

-- When Wisconsin amasses more than 329.2 yards, the team is 5-2 against the spread and 6-1 overall.
+- When Wisconsin piles up over 329.2 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Badgers have turned the ball over 22 times this season, three more turnovers than the Sun Devils have forced (19).